-Songwriting team John Carter and Ken Lewis (ex-The Ivy League) formed The Flower Pot Men as a studio project in 1967 and magnificently exploited the current flower power boom with the single Let’s Go To San Francisco (a UK Top 5 hit) with the aid of session vocalists Tony Burrows and Rob Shaw, and pals Mickey Keen (guitar) and Clem Cattini (drums)
+Songwriting team John Carter and Ken Lewis (ex-Carter-Lewis and the Southerners and The Ivy League) formed The Flower Pot Men as a studio project in 1967 and magnificently exploited the current flower power boom with the single Let’s Go To San Francisco (a UK Top 5 hit) with the aid of session vocalists Tony Burrows and Rob Shaw, and pals Mickey Keen (guitar) and Clem Cattini (drums)

 Tony Burrows, Rob Shaw, Pete Nelson and Neil Landon then assumed the name The Flower Pot Men and went on to release a number of other well-crafted singles, notably A Walk In The Sky.